bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 title: "Tutorial: Car Telemetry App"
 tagline: Learn how to build telemetry apps to track specific dynamic parameters of an asset.
 header: header-car.jpg
----

-You will learn:
+learn: >

-- How BigchainDB can be used to build telemetry apps to track specific dynamic parameters of an asset
+    - How BigchainDB can be used to build telemetry apps to track specific dynamic parameters of an asset.

     - How to make a `CREATE` transaction to create a car.
 Assets as representation of real objects.

     - How asset metadata is updated.
 In BigchainDB it is possible to use `TRANSFER` transactions to change the state of an asset, in this case the mileage of a car.
+---

 # Connect to IPDB